Category: OSAKA EXPO 2025

 The Osaka Expo is a completely cashless payment system, and not only foreign currency such as US dollars and Euros, but also Japanese yen cannot be used.
 Conversely, international credit cards such as VISA and American Express can be used for all payments within the venue.
 However, currently, signature payments for credit cards have been abolished in Japan, and PIN code entry is required, so you must check your PIN code again.

 In addition, even in rare cases, payment errors may occur with credit cards issued overseas.
 In such cases, I recommend that you prepare plastic prepaid cards such as prepaid debit cards and prepaid IC cards.
-Within the Expo site, you can purchase plastic prepaid cards with foreign currency or Japanese yen cash at the Money Plaza near the East and West Gates, but the number of machines is limited, so I recommend that you purchase a prepaid IC card such as ICOCA at a train station outside of the venue before entering.
-The photo below left is inside the Money Plaza near the West Gate.
-The green machine in the center of the photo is for purchasing prepaid cards with foreign currency, and the small machine to the right is for purchasing prepaid cards with Japanese yen cash (I hope that there will be more of these machines).
+Inside the venue, you can purchase prepaid cards in Japanese yen at the Money Plaza near the East and West Gates, but the number of machines is limited and they cannot be purchased with foreign currency, so I recommend purchasing an IC prepaid card such as ICOCA at a station outside the venue before entering.
+The photo on the bottom left shows the Money Plaza near the West Gate.
+The green machine in the center of the photo is for charging prepaid cards and cashless payment methods with foreign currency, and the small machine on the right is for purchasing prepaid cards with Japanese yen cash (it would be nice if there were more machines like this).

 Also, for 10 days, I have uploaded various topics in blog format on the following topics.If there is a topic that interests you, please take a look at it.